RachelAlcraft/prometry/README.md

 <img width="110" alt="plot" src="https://github.com/RachelAlcraft/prometry/assets/4478957/544d2d75-fd31-469b-ab41-bedfe2a7e973">

-Distrubuted on the streamlit free cloud service at: https://prometry.streamlit.app

 # PROMETRY
 #### A library to calculate geometric parameters of protein structures and perform criteria search.

 Prometry is a python library to calculate the geometric parameters of protein structures.